aornt/blabel2/README.md

 In the repeat field can a number be given with which to repeat the above labelblok multiple times into a labelblok-set.
 Also it is possible to position a divider-icon between the repeated labelbloks.

-There is a lost piece of tape (starting spill) at the start of each printed label, this is due how the brother ez-tape system works.
+There is a lost piece of tape (starting spill) at the start of each printed label, this is due how the brother ez-tape hardware system works.
 In order to prevent unnecesary printing of these starting spills, it is possible to place the labelbloks and the labelblok-sets in a buffer.
 It is done bij the "add buffer" button in the main window and can be done ach often as needed.